Driving While Ability Impaired (DWAI) Drugs

 Overview of Drug-Impaired Driving in New York

-If you are facing drugged driving charges, call the experienced lawyers at Xavier DWI Defense Attorneys today.
+If you are facing drugged driving charges, call the experienced lawyers at Nave DWI Defense Attorneys today.
 Our highly trained team of attorneys understands the legal complexities of such charges, and will help you navigate these difficulties.
-Facing a DWI or related offense can be overwhelming, so your next best step is to hire Xavier DWI Defense Attorneys for expert legal assistance.
+Facing a DWI or related offense can be overwhelming, so your next best step is to hire Nave DWI Defense Attorneys for expert legal assistance.

 There are a multitude of impaired and intoxicated driving offenses under New York law.
 Most drivers have probably heard of DWI, or driving while intoxicated.
 Most probably also know about DWAI, driving while ability impaired.
 There are two main categories of DWAI charges: alcohol-related and drug-related.
 Like DWI, there are several variations on the basic DWAI charge.
 A DWAI-Alcohol charge applies to motorists driving with a blood alcohol content (BAC) level between 0.05% and 0.07%.
 Upon conviction for DWAI-Alcohol, a driver will face a maximum fine of $500, a 90-day driver’s license suspension, and up to 15 days in jail.